• Skip to primary navigation

 However, in recent years, some Western chefs have begun experimenting with soy sauce as a replacement for Maggi seasoning.

-While the two ingredients have different flavors, they both provide a salty umami taste that can elevate a dish.
+While the two ingredients have different flavors, they both provide a salty umami taste that can improve a dish.

 When substituting soy sauce for Maggi seasoning, starting with small amounts and adjusting to taste is essential.